 (P.S.
 If you can’t access one of the articles or if you find something interesting that you’d like to have included in next month’s newsletter, send me an email!)

-Summary: Dewhurst takes this article to examine how practices within the arts education field—which is often dominated by white professionals— upholds and perpetuates whiteness in the field, as well as to “try to imagine a different set of cultural values that might help … turns towards solidarity” (p.
+Summary: Dewhurst takes this article to examine how practices within the arts education field—which is often dominated by White professionals—uphold and perpetuate Whiteness in the field, as well as to “try to imagine a different set of cultural values that might help … turns towards solidarity” (p.
 149).

-“Niceness” can be exclusionary of non-white colleagues and students in arts education, who don’t might not have access to the same cultural cues (pp. 148-149).
+“Niceness” can be exclusionary of non-White colleagues and students in arts education, who might not have access to the same cultural cues (pp. 148-149).

 Some important foundations: “Race is socially constructed” (p.
-151); whiteness is considered culturally superior, and along with that comes “a system of values, beliefs, and practices that shape our attitudes and behaviors” (p.
-151); whiteness is violent because of its history suppressing others (pp. 151–152); “All people are harmed by racism; though differently and disproportionately” (p.
-152); positioned as a white person limits white people’s understanding of certain concepts and experiences, even as they try to dismantle their own power and whiteness (p.
+151); Whiteness is considered culturally superior, and along with that comes “a system of values, beliefs, and practices that shape our attitudes and behaviors” (p.
+151); Whiteness is violent because of its history suppressing others (pp. 151–152); “All people are harmed by racism; though differently and disproportionately” (p.
+152); positioning as a White person limits people’s understanding of certain concepts and experiences, even as they try to dismantle their own power and Whiteness (p.
 152)